Spectrewolf8/SpamU/README.md

 # SpamU
 SpamU is a Universal Spammer for Linux made in python, with the ability to spam any text field.
-SpamU has ability to spam 50 messages in 10 seconds
+SpamU has ability to spam 50 messages in 10 seconds.

 ![image](https://user-images.githubusercontent.com/69973760/219847529-a11f2433-e9f1-4a24-92f4-d3d1123a2078.png)